tohidsmart/ZipCoUsers/README.md

 #### How to run the project

-1. In order to run the API and Sql server, run in the root folder `docker-compose build` and after that `docker-compose up`
+1. In order to run the API and Sql server, run in the `/src` folder `docker-compose build` and after that `docker-compose up`
 2. When the `docker-compose up ` job is finished, access the backend api using http://localhost:5000 url
 3. The endpoints are configured to show swagger